 In 2004, Elise Stefanik was the vice president of the Student Advisory Committee at the Harvard Institute of Politics.

-In 2006, Elise Stefanik graduated from Harvard College with a Bachelor of Arts degree.
+In 2006, Elise Stefanik graduated with a Bachelor of Arts from Harvard College.

-In 2009, Elise Stefanik founded the blog "American Maggie" to promote the views of conservative and Republican women, named after Margaret Thatcher.
+In 2009, Elise Stefanik founded the blog "American Maggie", a platform to promote the views of "conservative and Republican women".

-After the 2012 election, Elise Stefanik bought a home in Willsboro, New York, near Plattsburgh, where her parents had owned a vacation home for many years.
+After the 2012 election, Elise Stefanik purchased a home in Willsboro, New York, near Plattsburgh, where her parents had owned a vacation home.
+Her father's family are Galician Poles and she keeps the Polish Christmas Eve traditions.

-In 2012, Elise Stefanik helped prepare the Republican platform for the United States presidential election, served as director of new media for Tim Pawlenty's presidential exploratory committee, worked at the Foundation for Defense of Democracies and at Foreign Policy Initiative, and managed Rep. Paul Ryan's preparation for the vice presidential debate.
+In 2012, Elise Stefanik helped prepare the Republican platform for the U.S. presidential election, worked for Tim Pawlenty's committee, and managed Paul Ryan's debate preparation.

 In 2013, Elise Stefanik opposed the 2013 sequestration cuts to the federal U.S. military budget, citing its effect on Fort Drum.

-In 2014, after her election, Elise Stefanik cited Facebook COO Sheryl Sandberg as a significant influence on her decision to run for Congress.
+In 2014, after her election, Elise Stefanik cited Facebook COO Sheryl Sandberg as a significant influence on her decision to run for Congress, highlighting her advocacy for empowering women in the Republican Party.

 In February 2015, Elise Stefanik was appointed vice chair of the United States House Armed Services Subcommittee on Readiness.

-In July 2015, Elise Stefanik was the only freshman on that year's conference committee for the defense policy bill, a position accorded to her due to her extensive experience in foreign policy.
+In July 2015, Elise Stefanik was noted as the only freshman on that year's conference committee for the defense policy bill due to her extensive foreign policy experience, signaling her potential as part of "the next generation of Republican leaders".

-In 2015, Elise Stefanik began serving as the U.S. representative for New York's 21st congressional district.
+In 2015, Elise Stefanik became the U.S. representative for New York's 21st congressional district.

 In 2016, Elise Stefanik supported ending the House Intelligence Committee's investigation into Russian interference in the 2016 United States elections over the objections of Committee Democrats.